 How to Initiate a Street or Alley Closing

-All applications must be submitted to the City Clerk at the Municipal Building located at 345 South Main Street.
+All applications must be submitted to the City Clerk at the City Hall located at 409 South Main Street.
 Complete applications shall include:

 After a complete application is submitted to the City Clerk, the request shall be placed on the next City Council agenda for consideration.
 During this meeting City Council shall consider referring the request to Planning Commission for review.
 If the request is successfully referred to Planning Commission, the City Planner shall send the application to city departments for review.
 City staff will erect a sign on the site to advertise that there has been a request to close the street or alley.
 A report accompanied by a recommendation will be presented at the next Planning Commission hearing where the Planning Commission will offer a voting recommendation to City Council.
 At this point, the request will be advertised in a newspaper with general circulation in the City.
 (The applicant is responsible for the cost of all advertising expenses.)
 The following month after the Planning Commission meeting, City Council will hold a public hearing and make a decision on the application.
 After the first hearing at City Council, all involved parties shall pay the costs associated with closing the street or alley before a second hearing is held.
 After the street/alley is paid in full, the City Attorney shall prepare a deed to transfer the property.